 The Canadian Museum for Human Rights (CMHR) is getting ready to mark Canada's 150th birthday year with special exhibitions, programs, lectures and family activities throughout 2017.

 This Saturday, November 12, marks 50 days until the national celebration begins.
-The Museum's Israel Asper Tower of Hope will glow red after dusk on November 12, one of the iconic buildings across the country to "Light Canada Red".
+The Museum's Israel Asper Tower of Hope will glow red after dusk on November 12, one of the iconic buildings across the country to "Light Canada Red - will open in a new tab".
 Among other buildings that will turn red are the CN Tower, the Old Port of Montreal Clock Tower, the Parliament Buildings, and Canada Place in Vancouver.

-Canadians are invited to take part by printing "50 Days To Go" signs" from the CBC Web portal, dressing in red and posting selfies, or taking artistic photos of the CMHR lit in red, and publishing them on social media using #Canada150, #CanadaRed and #AtCMHR.
+Canadians are invited to take part by printing "50 Days To Go" signs - will open in a new tab" from the CBC Web portal, dressing in red and posting selfies, or taking artistic photos of the CMHR lit in red, and publishing them on social media using #Canada150, #CanadaRed and #AtCMHR.
 Participants will have a one in 50 chance to win Canada 150 gear.

 What: Fifty Days to Canada's 150th birthday – Light Canada Red